Risk Arbitrage Today: Dissecting Rite Aid's Letter

 JA Solar

 CEO Baofang Jin and a company directed by Baofang offered a revised $6.80 per ADS.
-The special committee of the board formed to consider the original proposal by the buyer group, intends to evaluate this revised proposal.
+The special committee of the board formed to consider the original proposal by the buyer group intends to evaluate this revised proposal.

 Tuesday's Pre-Arbs